 Maintain Your Central Air Conditioner Yearly

-You’re investing a good chunk of hard-earned cash into your new central air conditioner.
+You’re investing a good chunk of hard-earned cash into your new air conditioner.
 Make the most of your investment by keeping the system in excellent running order.
 Yearly professional air conditioner maintenance should include thorough inspection, cleaning, and repair of any small issues.

 To get annual maintenance, priority service, and guaranteed appointments all year long, even during our broiling GTA summers — peak season for AC service companies — sign up for a Service Club Maintenance Package plan.
 The cost is minimal, but the peace of mind is enormous.